udioeater/guild-docs/artisan_roles/faq.md

 Similarly, are the number of projects an optional criteria?
 [Issue #14](https://github.com/PillarTechnology/guild-docs/issues/14)
 : answer goes here

-What are marketable techologies?
-[Issue #15](https://github.com/PillarTechnology/guild-docs/issues/15) : answer goes here
+What are marketable technologies?
+[Issue #15](https://github.com/PillarTechnology/guild-docs/issues/15) : Marketable technologies are technologies that we can build solutions around.
+Clients are actively requesting them and / or we see them becoming hot in the near term.

-Where can I find the Pillar Practice Documents [Issue #15](https://github.com/PillarTechnology/guild-docs/issues/15) : answer goes here
+Where can I find the Pillar Practice Documents [Issue #15](https://github.com/PillarTechnology/guild-docs/issues/15) : The Pillar Practice Documents are a work in progress.

 How do we plan to evaluate new hires?
-[Issue #16](https://github.com/PillarTechnology/guild-docs/issues/16) : answer goes here
+[Issue #16](https://github.com/PillarTechnology/guild-docs/issues/16) : Using the same process we do today: kata, pairing, leadership interview.

 Does everyone start at Apprentice?
-[Issue #16](https://github.com/PillarTechnology/guild-docs/issues/16) : answer goes here
+[Issue #16](https://github.com/PillarTechnology/guild-docs/issues/16) : No.

 Does past experience (employers/clients/etc) pre-Pillar count for something?
 [Issue #16](https://github.com/PillarTechnology/guild-docs/issues/16)
-: answer goes here
+: Yes.

 Related, do prior expereinces with deployments, clients, etc. count?
 [Issue #16](https://github.com/PillarTechnology/guild-docs/issues/16)
-: answer goes here
+: Yes.

 If someone has satisfied all requirements other than number of clients does that count?
 [Issue #18](https://github.com/PillarTechnology/guild-docs/issues/18)
-: answer goes here
+: TBD.

 Where is the Table of Contents?
-[Issue #20](https://github.com/PillarTechnology/guild-docs/issues/20) : answer goes here
+[Issue #20](https://github.com/PillarTechnology/guild-docs/issues/20) : Under Construction.

 What is the purpose of Years of Experience?
-[Issue #21](https://github.com/PillarTechnology/guild-docs/issues/21) : answer goes here
+[Issue #21](https://github.com/PillarTechnology/guild-docs/issues/21) : The purpose of years of experience is to give an artisan a general idea of where they stand on their journey.

 Are the years of experience cummulative across the career or just at Pillar?
 [Inferred, Issue #21](https://github.com/PillarTechnology/guild-docs/issues/21)
-: answer goes here
+: Depends on the quality of the years accrued.
+The same year repeated 10 times is not the same as 10 years of professional growth.

 Do multiple projects at one client count the same or similarly to multiple clients?
 [Inferred, Issue #21](https://github.com/PillarTechnology/guild-docs/issues/21)
 : answer goes here

 What is the intent behind hard numbers like Years of Experience and Clients worked for?
 [Inferred, Issue #21](https://github.com/PillarTechnology/guild-docs/issues/21)
-: answer goes here
+: To provide artisans with a general baseline for where they stand within the company and in the larger software development community.

 How can mentoring be a requirement when it isn't formally recognized and supported by the organization?
 [Inferred, Issue #21](https://github.com/PillarTechnology/guild-docs/issues/21)
 : answer goes here

 Are requirements tied to badges and/or microdegrees in StepItUp?
 [Issue #24](https://github.com/PillarTechnology/guild-docs/issues/24)
-: answer goes here
+: Loosely.

 Is there a recommended reading list?
 [Issue #26](https://github.com/PillarTechnology/guild-docs/issues/26) More generally, is there an index of recommended training materails?
-: answer goes here
+: This list is under construction at the moment.

 What happens if people are not doing a few of the items on the list?
 [Issue #28](https://github.com/PillarTechnology/guild-docs/issues/28)
 : answer goes here

 Clarify the expecations listed with each persona as the 'thing you should be doing to go to the next level' v. 'to be at this level' [Issue #29](https://github.com/PillarTechnology/guild-docs/issues/29)
-: answer goes here
+: We have framed them as clear acceptance criteria and it should be clear in the wording.

 What are the marketable technologies in areas other than programming? e.g. For testers [Issue #30](https://github.com/PillarTechnology/guild-docs/issues/30)
 : answer goes here